 Highlight important statements

 We pinpoint the information to prioritize and eliminate irrelevant details in the summary.
 It should contain the focus of the deposition.
-Once identified, understanding these key statements is essential to be able to summarize them.
+Once identified, understanding these key statements is crucial for summarizing them effectively.

 Determine key parts

-Deciding how much detail to include in the summary can take time and effort.
-We have to find a balance between brevity and intricacy, and that can be tricky.
+Deciding how much detail to include in the summary can be time-consuming and effort-intensive.
+We must find a balance between brevity and intricacy, which can be tricky.

 The key here is to focus on the facts that could be useful at trial.